Images and text by Lindsey Johnson for Design Mom.

 Are you ready for another installment of our Outdoor Cooking series (here’s part one)?
 I am too!

-Cooking in a Dutch oven is one of life’s pleasures, I think.
+Dutch oven cooking is one of life’s pleasures, I think.
 It’s hard to duplicate the feeling of cooking outdoors in a big, cast-iron pot over hot coals.
 It’s hard to duplicate that flavor too — a cross between cooking over a fire and using a slow cooker.
 I love it (if that wasn’t already obvious). :)

-Dutch ovens have been around for years and years and years.
+Dutch oven cooking has been around for years and years and years.
 Now that most of us do our daily cooking indoors on and in modern stoves and ovens, it seems like Dutch oven cooking is more for hobbyists and campers.
 If you haven’t enjoyed Dutch oven cooking as the cook or the eater, you’ve been missing out!
 It’s a lot of fun.

-Cooking with a Dutch oven might seem a little intimidating or complicated.
+Dutch oven cooking might seem a little intimidating or complicated.
 I totally get that!
 But what you put into the Dutch oven is pretty simple and uncomplicated; the cooking part is where it can get a little tricky.
 There’s a bit of a learning curve to get the timing and temperature just right, but once those two things are covered, you’ll be set.

 You can cook or bake practically anything in a Dutch oven — they are incredibly versatile.
 Over the years we’ve modified old family favorites for use in a Dutch oven as well as finding new ones.